Staff & Faculty

 Managers and supervisors should encourage employees to take leave and seek medical assistance from their primary care physician.

-If an employee declines to take leave, managers and supervisors should consult their local human resources or academic personnel offices for assistance in determining whether there is objective evidence of a suspected case of COVID-19.
+If an employee declines to take leave, managers and supervisors should consult their local human resources (HRBP) or academic personnel offices for assistance in determining whether there is objective evidence of a suspected case of COVID-19.
 If possible, managers and supervisors should ask on-site employee health services, if available, to assist in making this determination.
 If there is objective evidence that an employee has acute respiratory illness and that employee refuses to take leave, a manager or supervisor may, over the objection of the employee, require that the employee leave the workplace.
 In such circumstances, the absence should be recorded as “approved.”
-Managers and supervisors should seek assistance from their local human resources or academic personnel offices before taking any action, to ensure that all appropriate options have been considered.
+Managers and supervisors should seek assistance from their local human resources (HRBP) or academic personnel offices before taking any action, to ensure that all appropriate options have been considered.
 Action should not be taken based solely on a manager’s or supervisor’s subjective assessment of an employee’s medical condition.